alttch/eva3/doc/cloudmanager/cloudmanager.rst

     :scale: 50%
     :alt: Cloud Manager Dashboard

-Cloud Manager dashboard display all resources, available for :doc:`/sfa/sfa` where Cloud Manager is running on.
+Cloud Manager dashboard displays all resources, available for :doc:`/sfa/sfa` where Cloud Manager is running on.

 Controller management